-National Weather Service is predicting that temperatures will increase again over the next few weeks, also bringing increased humidity, thunderstorms, and high heat index values.
-Due to the high humidity, temperatures will be slow to cool at night.
-The Montgomery County Animal Services and Adoption Center (MCASAC) reminds pet owners that this time of year presents several hazards to pets and that pet owners should be especially vigilant during summer months.
+Summer has brought severe weather, including extreme heat.
+Due to the High humidity means temperatures will be slow to cool at night.
+The Montgomery County Animal Services and Adoption Center (MCASAC) reminds pet owners that this time of year presents several hazards to pets.

 The Montgomery County Office of Animal Services will enforce Executive Regulation 17-17, Anti Cruelty Conditions for Dogs and Other Pets, Section 4.
 In the event of an extreme weather situation or weather emergency, owners must not leave a pet unattended outdoors.
 Pet owners are advised to be particularly careful with pets in vehicles during high outdoor temperatures and be familiar with the signs of heat stress.
 This regulation will be enforced as long as and whenever, the Weather Service issues an Excessive Heat Warning.
 During a Heat Emergency Alert, outdoor housing for an animal, as described in 17-17, Section 3, is inadequate and further measures must be taken to provide adequate cooling, as approved by the Executive Director.